Porges/ways-to-play/src/games/morabaraba/morabaraba.md

 >
 > <span class="noun" lang="st">Morabaraba</span> is played across south-eastern Africa.

-<span class="noun aka" lang="st">Morabaraba</span> is a [mill game](articles/families/mill-games/mill-games.md) from south-eastern Africa.
  The gameplay of the standardized version is very similar to [Twelve Men’s Morris](games/nine-mens-morris/nine-mens-morris.md#twelve-mens-morris) (with a few minor differences), but the version played in Lesotho has a unique board.

 <span class="noun" lang="st">Morabaraba</span> is played as a competitive sport in South Africa, administered by [Mind Sports South Africa](http://mindsportsa.co.za/).
 It is widely played throughout the country; a poll conducted by <cite>The Sowetan</cite> in 1996 indicated that 40% of South Africans played the game.[@MorabarabaGetOnBoard]